People often ask me how I came to become a ceramist. And the answer always surprises many... Do you want to know?

 Centre de ceramique Bonsecours

 And in September, I started learning, not really knowing what to expect.
 But I loved!
 I had finally found a job that allowed me to work manually, to be artistic while creating practical objects.
 And I didn't give up.
-I graduated in 2010, I have been practicing this job full time for 13 years now.
+I graduated in 2010, I have been practicing this job full time for 15 years now.

 The Parceline pottery studio

-13 years ago, when I finished school, I started exhibiting at big events like the Salon des Metiers d'Art or the OOAK inToronto.
+In 2010, when I finished school, I started exhibiting at big events like the Salon des Metiers d'Art or the OOAK inToronto.
 The reality of a small entrepreneur was very different back then.
 It was at the beginning of social networks and online sales practically did not exist.
-During my first maternity leave (Henri will be 8 years old this summer), I challenged myself to set up my Etsy shop.
+During my first maternity leave (Henri will be 10 years old this summer), I challenged myself to set up my Etsy shop.
 And yes, during my baby's naps, instead of resting, I worked on the computer.
 Well, I've probably accumulated fatigue but I took up the challenge well and my online sales have started.
 In 2020 (we had a lot of free time in 2020, right?), I finally decided to build my own transactional site to better represent my work, my profession and my passion.

 My ceramics and my studio